petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md

 ### Organization Roles

-Organization scoped roles are called organization roles.
+Organization-scoped roles are called organization roles.
 Permissions for organization roles are defined at the global level and are applied to one specific [organization](../../users-and-permissions/organizations/understanding-organizations.md). users are added to organizations individually and are assigned to organization roles individually.

 ### Site Roles